Masakatsu Fujie

 Masakatsu G. Fujie (藤江正克, Fujie Masakatsu) is a Japanese scientist who has played a major role in cutting-edge research in biomedical engineering.
 He has been responsible for many advances in the field of robotics.

 A longtime professor at Waseda University, he has led teams that have developed an intelligent mobile robot and a remote control manipulator, among many other devices.
-He has also made a significant contribution to the development of a medical treatment support system that helps in the recovery of human functions.
+He made a significant contribution to the development of a medical treatment support system that helps in the recovery of human functions.

-In addition, Fujie has held leadership positions in a number of professional organizations and has helped establish UNESCO's World Academy of Biomedical Technology (WABT).
-He is currently doing “research that fuses cutting-edge science and engineering and sports sciences and is focused on the impending arrival of the super-aged society.”
+He has held leadership positions in a number of professional organizations and has helped establish UNESCO's World Academy of Biomedical Technology (WABT).
+He is currently doing "research that fuses cutting-edge science and engineering and sports sciences and is focused on the impending arrival of the super-aged society."

 Education

 Fujie majored in mechanical engineering at the Graduate School of Science and Engineering at Waseda University in Tokyo, Japan, and received a master's degree in Engineering in 1971.
 He received a Ph.D. in Engineering from the same institution in 1999.